emmahewson/mp3-swimmon/README.md

     - Zoom buttons
     - Touchscreen zoom & scroll
   - Markers are clickable and bring up a custom Info-Window containing summary info about the location
-  - Info-Window are clickable and lead to the relevant location page for full information
+    - The image is sourced from the image_url field
+        - this image is a url to where the site's images are stored on Cloudinary after being uploaded by the admin when creating or editing a location
+        - the image has an animated zoom hover effect
+    - The text is truncated using JavaScript in the map function to show just the first 150 characters
     - Info-Window have a hover effect, underlined name and truncated description text followed by an ellipsis `...` to indicate that they are clickable
+  - Info-Windows are clickable and lead to the relevant location page for full information
   - Marker / Info-Window click functionality
     - when clicking on a marker
       - the map will scroll to show the whole Info-Window if needed
       - any other Info-Window that is open will close
-    - clicking outside the Info-Window will close it
+    - clicking outside the Info-Window or on the cross icon will close it
   - The map is responsive
     - zoom level varies based on screen-size to make sure all locations are visible
     - the map container size reduces on smaller devices to avoid users getting stuck on the map and not being able to scroll past